browserslist/browserslist/README.md

 Browserslist works with separated versions of browsers.
 You should avoid queries like `Firefox > 0`.

-Multiple criteria are combined as a boolean `OR`.
-A browser version must match at least one of the criteria to be selected.

 All queries are based on the [Can I Use] support table, e.g. `last 3 iOS versions` might select `8.4, 9.2, 9.3` (mixed major and minor),